rootsongjc/kubernetes-handbook/content/en/blog/preserve-source-ip-in-istio/index.md

 ### How to Preserve the Client Source IP

-You can control the load balancer to preserve the source IP by setting the `externalTrafficPolicy` field in the service to `Cluster`.
+You can control the load balancer to preserve the source IP by setting the `externalTrafficPolicy` field in the service to `Local`.

 **externalTrafficPolicy**